-It can be incredibly stressful when a friend, co-worker, or even a family member goes through a emergency medical situation such as heart attack or cardiac arrest medical emergency.
-This medical condition causes issues in the patient’s cardiovascular system and halts the process of pumping blood to the core parts of the body.
-The longer a person is in cardiac arrest, the more their brain is deprived of the required amount of oxygen.
+It can be incredibly stressful when a friend, co-worker, or even a family member goes through a emergency medical situation such as heart attack or cardiac arrest.
+This medical condition causes problems in the patient’s cardiovascular system and halts the process of pumping blood to the core parts of the body.
+The longer a person is in sudden cardiac arrest, the more their brain is deprived of the required amount of oxygen.
 It can lead to dire medical consequences.
-That’s when having a clear understanding of the accurate rate and depth of chest compressions is most important for trainees in CPR courses.
+That’s when having a clear understanding of the accurate rate and depth of chest compression per minute is most important for trainees in CPR courses.
 Lay responders can then easily provide updated compressions-only CPR to such patients at the scene of medical emergencies.

 The Process of CPR on the Human Heart

-Those well acquainted with the process of hands-only CPR and emergency cardiovascular care know that the first responder should position the heel of the hand at the center of the victim’s chest.
+Those well acquainted with the process of compression-only CPR and emergency cardiovascular care know that the first responder should position the heel of the hand at the center of the victim’s chest.
 The fingers are interlaced, keeping the arms long and straight.
 Now the responder pushes hard and fast to perform chest compressions not much greater than 2.4 inches or between 2-2.4 inches exact.
 This brings us to the next important point of the hands-only CPR technique.
 This process helps restore the oxygen-rich blood flow in the body, including the heart and the brain.
 Doing this procedure on time on an adult patient can protect them from a brain death or damage situation.

 What is Deemed the Perfect Depth for Chest Compressions?

 A safe measure for the accurate chest compression depth in inches is about 2 – 2.4 inches for adults.
-It means there should be a 30:2 compression-to-rescue breath ratio to open the airway for the patient accurately and on time.
+It means there should be 30 chest compressions followed by 2 rescue breaths to open the airway for the patient accurately and on time.
 Pushing harder or greater than 2.4 inches could cause severe harm to the patient.
-That being said, should you conduct very shallow compressions, they may not be sufficient to pump blood and regulate blood flow in the victim’s body.
-So, ensure to keep up with the right rate and depth for chest compressions to be effective in making the patient’s chest rise as normally as possible.
+That means if you conduct very shallow compressions, these may not be sufficient to pump blood and regulate blood flow in the victim’s body.
+So, keep up with the right rate and depth for chest compressions to be effective in making the patient’s chest rise as normally as possible.

 Ways to Ensure You Push to the Correct Depth Each Time